chainguard-dev/apko/docs/apko_file.md

 ```

 Running `apko build` on this file will produce a tar file containing an Alpine base container image.
-The image can be used by container runtimes (e.g. run `docker load image.tar` to add to Docker).
-The
+The image can be used by container runtimes (for example, running  `docker load image.tar` will add
-command `apko publish` can also be used to directly push the image to an image registry.
+the image to Docker).
+The command `apko publish` can also be used to directly push the image to an
+image registry.

 The file contents of the image are completely specified in the `contents` section.
 In this case, a
-single Alpine package (TK link) or apk is installed which TK.
-The rest of the file specifies various
+single [Alpine package](https://pkgs.alpinelinux.org/packages) or apk is installed which includes
+only the minimal set of files needed for a working Alpine linux image.
+The rest of the file
-metadata, including the default command to run and environment variables to set.
+specifies various metadata, including the default command to run and environment variables to set.

 ## Complete Example